- The React portfolio website you'll build

 To add new content, click on the plus icon to access the component picker, as shown below:

-Then, select the content structure you want to use from the list of components you defined for your page, as follows:
+Then, select the content structure you want to use from the list of components you defined for your page:

-After the selection, you can add the required content to the fields by populating each section.
+After selecting, add the required content to the fields by populating each section.
 Begin with the Landing section and add the following content to the fields:

 Your Landing section should look like this: